Doodloff/java_test/README.md

 ## Business layer:

 Incapsulates analysis and calculations for currency data.
-Streams used for sorting, filtering, etc.

 Basic interfaces and classes: RecommendationsService, RecommendationsServiceImpl.